Emmetthazel/GetItDone/README.md

 ## 📄 License

-This project is part of a technical test and is private.
+This project is part of a technical test.

----

-Built with ❤️ using React, Vite, and Tailwind CSS